sandflysecurity/sandfly-setup/README.md

 agents.
 Sandfly collects and reports critical forensic information on attacks detected so you can take immediate and informed action against the threat.

-Sandfly works against most versions of Linux that have Python and SSH installed.
+Sandfly works against most versions of Linux that have SSH installed.
 This includes:

 - Red Hat
 - Centos